-A synthetic cannabinoid, as the name suggests, is a man-made chemical that is usually added to the cannabis plant.
+A synthetic cannabinoid is a man-made chemical that is usually added to the cannabis plant.
 They are commonly smoked but also sold as liquids that can be vaporized.

 Some of the appeals of artificial cannabinoids are their low price, increased potency, and availability.

-Although marketed as safe alternatives to the chemicals in marijuana, these cannabinoids are in fact 30 times more likely to have negative effects than weed.
+Although marketed as safe alternatives to the chemicals in marijuana, these cannabinoids are 30 times more likely to have adverse effects than weed.
 Some include increased heart rate, vomiting, and hallucinations.

-Phytocannabinoids are also different from endocannabinoids, or endogenous cannabinoids, which are produced in the human body.
-Endocannabinoids are neurotransmitters located in the peripheral and central nervous system and form the complex network known as the endocannabinoid system.
+Endocannabinoids are neurotransmitters located in the peripheral and central nervous system that form the complex network known as the endocannabinoid system.

 How Many Cannabinoids Are There and What Are Their Effects?